 While increasing cremation rates are bad news for the sector, the sector has high barriers to entry, and massive demographic tailwinds are a plus.
 In addition, the industry is very fragmented, with a few prominent private players; small/family businesses and churches own 80%-90 % of it.
-Surprisingly, the pandemic was not as good for the sector as one might expect due to increasing cremation rates and people staying away from elaborate funeral ceremonies due to its expense and social distancing.
+Surprisingly, the pandemic was not as good for the sector as expected due to increasing cremation rates and people staying away from elaborate funeral ceremonies due to its expense and social distancing.
 However, the industry looks strong in the long term due to an increasingly ageing population and a rising number of deaths.
 On average, deaths in the US and Canada are growing at 1% a year.

 5 Best Funeral Stocks to Invest In Canada

-Park Lawn (TSE: PLC)
+1. Park Lawn (TSE: PLC)

 Park Lawn is the largest public death care company in Canada.
 The company is the third-largest company in the death care sector in Canada, behind Service Corporation and Arbor Memorial.
 The company operates a portfolio of death care properties, including 95 funeral homes, 38 crematoria, and 103 cemeteries across Canada and the US.

 The company has been a remarkable growth story, with earnings per share growing at 13% annually over the last five years.
 In addition, the company has exposure to both cremation and funerals, making it a safe bet due to growing cremation rates.
+It’s one of the Stocks that are Recession Proof in Canada, since people need to be cremated at a minimum.

 In Q1 FY21, the company reported $89.5 million, up 26% YoY, with a quarter EBITDA of $24.2 million, up 42% YoY, and a net profit of $9.75 million.
 In addition, the company pays a monthly dividend of $0.038 per share, representing a dividend yield of 1.35%.

-Service Corporation International (NYSE: SCI)
+1. Service Corporation International (NYSE: SCI)

 Service Corporation is the most significant player in the death care space by market share in North America.
 The company has a presence in the US, Canada, and Puerto Rico.
 The company has 1500 funeral homes and 400 cemeteries across eight Canadian provinces, 43 US states, and Puerto Rico.
 In FY20, the company reported a 78% growth in earnings, far eclipsing its five-year EPS growth rate of 15.1%.
 Like Park Lawn, it has both traditional burial funerals and cremation verticals.

 In Q1 FY21, the company reported $1.078 billion (up 34.2% YoY), EBITDA of $342 million (up 126% YoY) and net profit of $228 million (up 180% YoY).
 The company reported funeral sales growth of 16% and cemetery sales growth of 67%.
-Funeral gross margins grew 10% to 31% and cemetery grew 15.4% to 40%.Â
+Funeral gross margins grew 10% to 31% and cemetery grew 15.4% to 40%.

-Carriage Services (NYSE: CSV)
+1. Carriage Services (NYSE: CSV)

 Carriage Services is one of the biggest death care providers in the US.
 Compared to other businesses on the list, the company operates on a partnership model.
 Carriage Service lets previous owners of funeral homes that it acquires continue to run them.